Cheongdam-dong: Characteristics

-Cheongdam-dong was underdeveloped up till 10 years ago, during which time, galleries moved to this area.
+Cheongdam-dong was underdeveloped up until 2011, during which time, galleries moved to this area.
 It formed the existing gallery street, near the Galleria Department Store in Apgujeong-dong towards Cheongdam Park.
 Apart from galleries and luxury shopping the area also has high-end restaurants, bars, clubs, cafes and beauty salons; and known as an upscale residential area, especially for Korean celebrities such as actors and K-pop artists.

 The 760-meter-long section of main street Apgujeong-ro, that runs from Apgujeongrodeo Station at Galleria Department Store to Cheongdam crossroad, has been dubbed the 'Cheongdam Fashion Street' or 'Cheongdamdong Street of Luxury Goods'.
 It is lined with stores of luxury brands, such as Ermenegildo Zegna, Salvatore Ferragamo, Louis Vuitton, Prada, Burberry, as well as outlets for 3.1 Phillip Lim, Martin Margiela and Tory Burch, and Korean designer Son Jung-wan.

 Attractions

 The area is the location for the headquarters of many K-pop management companies.
 The MCM Haus flagship store is also located in the area.
 One half of the multi-colour facade is designed by British artist Richard Woods, while the other half of the exterior is decorated with individually numbered brass plates.
 It also has an Italian restaurant in the basement, furnished with Woods' designs.

 Shopping and dining complex 10 Corso Como, opened in 2008, opposite the Galleria Department Store.
 Also in September 2008, French jeweler Cartier opened its first flagship store in South Korea, named Cartier Maison, located on Apgujeong-ro, with its facade inspired by Korean Bojagi wrapping cloth.
 Helmed by Managing Director Philippe Galtie, he said It was the largest in Korea and at the time of opening it was the seventh largest in the world.

 In June 2012, luxury bridal gown designer Vera Wang opened her third global and first Asian flagship store 'Vera Wang Bridal Korea', helmed by President Jung Mi-ri, in Cheongdam-dong.